Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 help(set)
 help(str)
 ```

 to learn about the many options these collections provide.
 Strings can also be indexed and iterated over in a manner similar to a tuple or list, allowing you to access individual characters.
 Strings, like tuples, are immutable.
 Here, we also catch a glimpse of for loops.
 This syntax allows us to conveniently loop through each item in a collection.

 ## Functions

-Last but not least on our whirlwind tour is an explanation of functions.
+Last but not least on our whirlwind tour is a deeper look into functions.
+Some functions, like `print` and `input`, exist predefined in Python.
+We can also write our own:

 {{ codeblock(fn="functions_define", lc="py") }}